 - Some extra olive oil and balsamic vinegar for serving

-- Preheat oven to 320°F (160°C)
+- Preheat your oven to 320°F (160°C)

 - Wrap with foil: Make a cross with two sheets of foil, about 1.5-2 feet each.
 Place a piece of baking paper on the center of the cross and place the octopus on top of it.
 Pour the olive oil and balsamic over the octopus, add the rest of the ingredients and wrap firmly with the foil.

 - Bake: Place on a baking sheet and bake for 1 hour 30 minutes.
-Unwrap and check to see if octopus is fork tender.
-If it seems a little tough, bake for 30 minutes more.
+Unwrap and check to see if the octopus is fork tender.
+If it seems a little tough, bake for 30 more minutes.

 - Unwrap, take the octopus out of the foil and cut into pieces.
 Drizzle with olive oil and some balsamic vinegar and serve.

 Don't lose it, Pin it!